-One thing that is essential to have documented is our medical history.
+One thing that is essential to the health and safety of ourselves and our family members is to document our medical history.

 It is the patient’s responsibility to know what they are taking for meds,